 Telexistence services have been actively developed in recent years, and momentum for their social implementation has been rising.
 Telexistence aims at allowing people to feel as if they are actually at a remote place.
-TELESAR V [10] is a telexistence master-slave system allowing users to feel present in a remote environment by transmitting not only video and audio, but also haptic sensations.
-ANA Avatar [1] is conceived as a new mode of instantaneous transportation allowing users to communicate and work as if actually present in remote places, using robotics and technologies for sending tactile sensations and allowing remote robot operations.
+TELESAR V Tachi (2016) is a telexistence master-slave system allowing users to feel present in a remote environment by transmitting not only video and audio, but also haptic sensations.
+ANA Avatar ANA (2017) is conceived as a new mode of instantaneous transportation allowing users to communicate and work as if actually present in remote places, using robotics and technologies for sending tactile sensations and allowing remote robot operations.
 ANA has begun testing via the ANA Avatar Museum, which allows users to view a remote aquarium, and ANA Avatar Fishing, through which users can remotely fish.
-A telexistence application using drones is also being developed [11].
+A telexistence application using drones is also being developed Xia et al. (2019).